aluna-crypto/prediction-games/README.md

 In order to run the deploy scripts you need to create an `.env` file, please refer to our `.env.example`

-Tests were done on the KOVAN network in order to interact with uniswap contracts.
+Tests were done on the KOVAN network in order to interact with ChainkLink contracts.

 1. deploy mock tokens